Review Your Agency’s Workflow in 6 Steps

 - How can it be improved further?

-Based on the feedback, optimise the process further by getting rid of extra steps that don’t add value.
+Based on the feedback, optimize the process further by getting rid of extra steps that don’t add value.
 Streamline the process by making sure that all software tools integrate with each other and the flow of data is transparent and accurate.

 Note: Humans don’t like change.
 Be prepared to hear a lot of complaints and negatives about the new workflow because that’s just the way it is.
 We don’t like changes to things we have to do every day because we are used to it.
 But it doesn’t mean it is the best way to do it.

 Successful implementation is a marathon, not a race.
 Some people will embrace the more efficient way of working and some people will cling to the comfort of the old.
-However that resistance to change will gradually diminish if your business keeps up a strong engagement strategy in the planning, implementation and follow-up process.
+However, that resistance to change will gradually diminish if your business keeps up a strong engagement strategy in the planning, implementation and follow-up process.

 The benefits are clear ?